lyndon025/playtested/src/content/article/2023-08-25-a-roguelite-dungeon-crawler-shooter-with-hd-2d-visuals--first-impressions---bibots.md

 ---
-title: "A roguelite dungeon crawler shooter with HD-2D visuals | First Impressions - Bibots"
+author: lyndonguitar
+category: Review
-description: "The gameplay mechanics in Bibots follow a classic twin-stick shooter formula: character movement is controlled using the left stick, while aiming and shooting are executed with the right stick.
-A well-timed dodge mechanic proves crucial for evading enemy projectiles, and the inclusion of obtainable secondary attacks, like grenades or flying discs, adds tactical depth."
+description: 'The gameplay mechanics in Bibots follow a classic twin-stick shooter
+  formula: character movement is controlled using the left stick, while aiming and shooting are executed with the right stick.
+A well-timed dodge mechanic proves crucial for evading enemy projectiles, and the inclusion of obtainable secondary attacks, like grenades or flying discs, adds tactical depth.'
+featured: false
 pubDate: 2023-08-25
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "bibots"]
+tags:
-featured: false
+- taptap
+- bibots
-thumb: ""
+thumb: ''
+title: A roguelite dungeon crawler shooter with HD-2D visuals | First Impressions
+  - Bibots
 ---

 The gameplay mechanics in Bibots follow a classic twin-stick shooter formula: character movement is controlled using the left stick, while aiming and shooting are executed with the right stick.
 A well-timed dodge mechanic proves crucial for evading enemy projectiles, and the inclusion of obtainable secondary attacks, like grenades or flying discs, adds tactical depth.